anquanscan/sec-tools/README.md

 [crowdsec](https://github.com/crowdsecurity/crowdsec): CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 It also leverages the crowd power to generate a global CTI database to protect the user network.
 [b11](https://github.com/BotolMehedi/b11): 11 DIGIT FACEBOOK ACCOUNTS PASSWORD CRACKER <br> FOR BANGLADESHI TERMUX USERS
 [UEFI_boot_script_expl](https://github.com/Cr4sh/UEFI_boot_script_expl): CHIPSEC module that exploits UEFI boot script table vulnerability
 [www-project-csrfguard](https://github.com/OWASP/www-project-csrfguard): The aim of this project is to protect Java applications against CSRF attacks with the use of Synchronizer Tokens
+[WS-VulnS](https://github.com/4mina/WS-VulnS): WS-VulnS (Web Services Vulnerability Scanner) is a blackbox tool that detects injections (SQLi & XMLi) and DoS (XML Bomb, Oversized XML & Oversized Payload) vulnerabilities in SOAP and REST Web Services.
+It was developped during graduation project at Ecole Nationale Supérieure d'Informatique (ESI, Algiers) by AIT HABOUCHE Manele and BALI Amina.